redpangilinan/huddle-landing-page-with-alternating-blocks/README.md

 }
 ```

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

 ### Continued development

 I learned a lot about responsiveness in this project, that's why I will implement it in all of my future projects.
 I have learned a lot about techniques on setting up responsive webpages both in CSS and Bootstrap.
 Bootstrap makes responsive website development quicker although I find it frustrating at times.
-Still really good to use though, I also plan on using Bootstrap in most of my future projects because it makes me coding quicker, which is the entire purpose of Bootstrap.
+Still really good to use though, I also plan on using Bootstrap in most of my future projects because it makes me code quicker, which is the entire purpose of Bootstrap.

 ### Useful resources

 - [Official Bootstrap Documentation](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - This is my reference for bootstrap.
-- [Animate on scroll library](https://michalsnik.github.io/aos/) - Really good animation library that is quick and easy to setup.
+- [Animate on Scroll Library](https://michalsnik.github.io/aos/) - Really good animation library that is quick and easy to setup.

 ## Author